Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Variational Estimation of Proposed BNN Models

 In this section, we describe a variational approximation to the posterior of BNN parameters that we use for the joint and layered multi-modal surrogate models.
-First, we consider the approximation for a single BNN, then describe the approximation in the presence of missing data.
+We consider the approximation for a single BNN, then describe the approximation in the presence of missing data.
+Because each of our proposed models is composed of one or more of these BNNs, the models can be fit by simultaneously estimating all of their component BNNs.
 The multi-modal surrogate models and conditional last layer estimation are implemented using Pyro \parencite{bingham_pyro_2018, phan_composable_2019}, and are available in the Python package \texttt{mmbo}.\footnote{Code will be made publicly available prior to publication.}